junxit/us-congress-bills-112/metadata.md

 - 2012-05-17 — Motion to reconsider laid on the table Agreed to without objection.
 - 2012-05-17 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 402 - 18 (Roll no. 262). (text: CR 5/16/2012 H2782-2783)
 - 2012-05-17 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 402 - 18 (Roll no. 262).(text: CR 5/16/2012 H2782-2783)
+- 2012-05-21 — Received in the Senate.
+Read twice.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 407.